 IN SEARCH OF....ACCURACY

 There are a few half-truths about Bela Lugosi's life still circulating.
 It is commonly believed that once the 1930s and 1940s horror cycle ended, Lugosi was typecast, unable to find work in anything other than Z Grade horror films, and suffered a debilitating drug problem leading to his death in his early 70's.
-Had he lived a few more years, he would have experienced great joy to see his horror films immensely celebrated by a new generation of fans thanks to the huge success of the Shock Theater syndicated television package.
-He would have also reaped huge financial benefits from the career resurgence this might have given him.
+Had he lived a few more years, he would have experienced great joy to see his horror films immensely celebrated by a new generation of fans thanks to the Shock Theater syndicated television package's enormous success.
+He would have also reaped substantial financial benefits from the career resurgence this might have given him.

 While there is truth to these historical notes, Bela Lugosi's life in the 1940s and into the 1950s had far more positive points to it than many realize.
 Thanks to the brilliant work of Gary D. Rhodes and Bill Kaffenberger, the book NO TRAVELER RETURNS covers much of the lost years of Bela Lugosi's life.
 What we discover is, while his movie roles were very slim and his television appearances very limited, Lugosi did a lot of stage work.
 A LOT of stage work.
-The two theatrical productions he frequently was a cast member of were DRACULA, of course, and ARSENIC AND OLD LACE.
-There were other plays he was involved with and the title of the book refers to a failed (disastrously so) play that bombed in all the few cities it appeared.
+He frequently was a cast member of the two theatrical productions were DRACULA, of course, and ARSENIC AND OLD LACE.
+There were other plays he was involved with, and the title of the book refers to a failed (disastrously so) play that bombed in all the few cities it appeared.

 Not all of Lugosi's theatrical performances were failures.
 The truth is Bela worked consistently in the theater and to a fair amount of success.